groue/GRMustache/Guides/view_model.md

 Custom ViewModel Classes
 ------------------------

-In practice, it's very common to reuse an existing class, such as an all too plain Controller or Model object, as the ViewModel of a template.
+In practice, the ViewModel concept is pretty fuzzy.
+It's very common to reuse an existing class, such as an all too plain Controller or Model object, as the ViewModel of a template.
 The controller or the model object has not been particularly designed to fit a template.
 Rather you write the template with carefully chosen keys that match your object's method.

-However, eventually, templates need some very specific data that are uneasy to fit in those objects:
+However, templates sometimes need some very specific data that are uneasy to fit in those objects:

 - values derived from others, such as formatted numbers and dates, or custom properties.
 - default values when one is missing.

-For instance, consider the following template:
+A genuine ViewModel class eventually comes to the mind.
+For example, consider the following template:

 `Document.mustache`